Are You Ready?

 Immerse yourself in the Bible.
 Discover God’s heart for the nations.
 Develop a friendship with your Lord that will sustain you anywhere.
 Learn to talk with Him—there may come times when He will be the ONLY one who understands your heart.
 Cultivate the discipline that will make your personal time with the Lord a priority, regardless of schedule changes.
 Somehow we find time for meals, sleep and everything else we consider important—except time with God.
 Sad.
 We frequently leave out the spiritual nourishment that we need most in our lives.
 Feed on the Word, often and deeply.

 Spread the Vision

 Find others in your church or school with a growing passion for missions.
 Join or start a prayer group.
 Participate on your church’s missions committee and help to organize special events with a missions focus.
 Start saving your money to attend inspiring conferences like Urbana or MissionFest.
 Encourage others to attend with you.
 Go on a short-term mission trip.
 Participate in mission events at your church with other students.

 Strengthen Your People Skills

-Make friends with people of other races, religions and cultures—ask them about their lives, spend time with them, invite them to your home.
+Become friends with people of other religions and cultures—ask them about their lives, spend time with them, invite them to your home.
 Learn to work with people as part of a team and don’t run from uncomfortable situations.
 Study some psychology and find out from the pros what motivates people.
 What makes people tick?
 And what ticks them off?
 Working with others is the greatest challenge—and gives the greatest reward.
 Find yourself a mentor and enter into an accountability relationship.
 Look for someone who can give clear, wise, godly advice and counsel as you tackle the tough issues.